Signed in as:

 However, HDC’s Planning Enforcement Officer has advised they do not have an automatic right to use the property as a Dwellinghouse while it remains closed as a Public House.

-Two key planning regulations [1&2] and one planning policy [3] apply to the Crown and Cushion PUBLIC HOUSE:
+Two key planning regulations [1&2] and two planning policies [3+4] apply to the Crown and Cushion PUBLIC HOUSE:

 1) It is categorised in “Use Class Sui Generis - in a class on it’s own” as a PUBLIC HOUSE, thus can only be used as a Public House.
 (UK Statutory Instruments 2020 No. 757 Regulation 10)

 2) It is listed as an Asset of Community Value (ACV) as a Public House.
-(Chapter 3 of Part 87 of the Localism Act 2011)
+(English Devolution and Community Empowerment Act 2026 Schedule 31 – Assets of community value)

-3) The Huntingdonshire Local Plan does not support change of use of Public Houses in communities unless reasonable steps have been taken to effectively market the property for its current use without success.
-(Huntingdonshire Local Plan, policy LP22, 15 May 2019
+3) The Huntingdonshire Local Plan does not support a “change of use” of Public Houses in communities unless “reasonable steps have been taken to effectively market the property for its current use without success”.
+(Huntingdonshire Local Plan, policy LP 22, 15 May 2019

 The ACV provisions give local groups (eg a parish council) a right to nominate a building or other land for listing by the local authority as an asset of community value.
 A building or other land in a local authority’s area is land of community value if in the opinion of the authority an actual current use of the building or other land that is not an ancillary use furthers the social wellbeing or social interests of the local community, and it is realistic to think that there can continue to be non-ancillary use of the building or other land which will further (whether or not in the same way) the social wellbeing or social interests of the local community.